Writing a letter. Is it a lost skill or not?

 B. CONTACT

-The contact information on your letterhead should work cohesively with your style or brand.
-Typically, it will include a mailing address, phone number, and website.
-Personal letterheads would include the person’s name, title, and e-mail.
-Also, the contact information should not exceed 8–9 points, depending on the typeface.
-The content of the letter should be typeset between 10 to 12 points.
+Ensure the contact information on your letterhead aligns cohesively with your style or brand.
+Typically, this includes a mailing address, phone number, and website.
+Personal letterheads should also feature your name, title, and email address.
+Set the contact information in 8–9 point font, depending on the typeface.
+Typeset the letter’s content between 10 to 12 points.

 1. DATE